-May is National Bike Month, and as such, we’re ready to put the pedal to the, well, shoe, and get moving.
-And now that the sun is making a more frequent appearance, it’s a great time to hop off the stationary bike (don’t worry, your SoulCycle class will still be there) and take the whole family out for some two-wheeling fun.
+National Bike Month ain’t over yet, people.
+(What?
+You didn’t know that was a thing?)
+And as such, it’s high time your kids put the pedal to the, um, shoe — and got moving.
+In fact, now that the sun is making a more frequent appearance, it’s a great time to hop off the stationary bike and take the whole family out for some two-wheeling fun.
 Before you do, though, you’ll want to ensure your little speed demons have access to the best kids’ bikes that are cool, fast, and, most importantly, safe.

-Unfortunately, picking a bike that meets these requirements can be even more daunting than your 7 a.m. spin class.
+Unfortunately, picking a bike that meets these requirements can be daunting.
 There are so many factors to take into consideration, such as your child’s age and size, your child’s skill level, and the size of the bike and its wheels, says Ryan Raskin, biking enthusiast and Category Director at RECREATIONiD.

 Some things to keep in mind are your child’s inseam, as that will indicate the correct seat height, standover height, and wheel size, according to Two Wheeling Tots.
 Not only will an appropriately sized bike keep your kids safe, but it will also allow them to feel more comfortable.

 “The next thing you’ll want to consider is the bike’s weight,” adds Raskin.
 “If you buy a really cheap kids’ bike, it can be almost as heavy as the kid, and you don’t want to give them a bike they can’t even lift.
 So you want to look for a bike that’s lightweight and easy for the kid to pick up.”

 Knowing your budget upfront will also help, as kids’ bikes tend to range widely in price.
 But don’t get scared off; there are fantastic options at many price points.
 What’s most important is searching for quality and durability, says Kevin Cox, president of Electra bikes.